kimmikirino/heroku-buildpack-pnpm/README.md

 ## Documentation

 This will run a regular `pnpm install` in the Heroku environment.
-It will NOT install dev depdencies.
+It will install dev depdencies.
+Once node env is commented in the code

 The pnpm store will automatically be cached, you do not need to specify additional cache directories manually.